ekoindia/eko-dev-community/README.md

 4️⃣ Share your feedback and contribute to improving Eko

 Of course, it does not end here.
-Tell us, how can Eko Developers Community can help you
+Tell us, how Eko Developers Community can help you

 ## Chat with the community